A Deployment provides declarative updates for Pods and ReplicaSets.

 For each Pod that is successfully created for the new ReplicaSet, a corresponding one from the old ReplicaSet will be terminated.

-Deployments provides settings to control the sequence of time by which Pods will be created (A wait time can be added between Pods creation/termincation).
+Deployments provides settings to control the sequence of time by which Pods will be created.

 -